 The National Leadership Program: Jewish Inclusion Fellowship

-Fellows – including Jewish Inclusion Fellows – will be closely involved in this critical work while stationed at our office in Rockville, MD.
+Jewish Inclusion Fellows will work remotely with the Jewish inclusion team, with team members in Rockville, Maryland and Los Angeles, California.
 Our program is fully accessible for people with disabilities and offers full-time in-house job coaching, skills development and networking opportunities.
 Assistive technology and personal care support are available as needed.

 Who We Want

-Jewish Inclusion Fellows will work closely with our Community Outreach & Impact Director and with our National Leadership Program Director to help RespectAbility assist Jewish institutions in accessibility and equality issues.
-Individual projects will be assigned based on an individual’s unique skill set and their own ability to “bring something to the table.”
+Jewish Inclusion Fellows will work closely with our Jewish inclusion team and with our National Leadership Program Director to help RespectAbility assist Jewish institutions in accessibility and equality issues.
+Individual projects will be assigned based on an individual’s unique ability to “bring something to the table.”

-The Jewish Inclusion Fellows will learn about all of our other issue areas and departments too.
+In addition, the Jewish Inclusion Fellows will learn about all of our other issue areas and departments.
 The Fellowship helps both to increase a Fellow’s skill set and to advance RespectAbility’s mission.

 Each Fellow will receive many opportunities to learn new skills, network and gain direct experiences.
 In addition to hands-on work experiences, all Fellows will participate in special presentations by guest speakers and intensive strategic communications workshops.
-A career plan will be developed by each Fellow that will enable him or her to gain appropriate workplace experience while contributing directly and measurably to RespectAbility’s impact.
-Upon the completion of the Fellowship program, applicants can expect to come away with excellent experience in the fields of inclusion, policy, strategic communications and fundraising; fair knowledge of issues for people with disabilities; and leadership skills to help them grow into confident advocates.
+A career plan will be developed by each Fellow that will enable them to gain appropriate workplace experience while contributing directly and measurably to RespectAbility’s impact.
+Upon the completion of the Fellowship, graduates can expect to come away with excellent experience in the fields of inclusion, policy, strategic communications and fundraising; fair knowledge of issues for people with disabilities; and leadership skills to help them grow into confident advocates.

 Important Details for Applicants